Pages Tagged With: "climate change"

 Public Health Climate change is complicating the challenges we

 Climate change is a huge, complicated issue.
 In tackling a challenge of this scale, Delaware is taking action across state agencies to avoid the worst impacts of climate change, and to fortify the state against the impacts we already have begun to experience.
-Delaware’s First Climate Action Plan DNREC recently held
+Climate Change in Delaware Climate action focuses on

 Delaware is reducing the greenhouse gases that come from everyday activities like driving gas vehicles and using energy.
 This is the key to preventing the worst effects of climate change.
 Our actions today will determine the effects we experience in the near tomorrow.
 Climate change is caused by the burning of fossil fuels like